yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Steps for working around SD card issues in u-boot
 =================================================

-In some cases, issues can be seen while using some SD cards, like:
+In some cases, issues can be seen while using some SD cards, such as:

 - Error while trying to initialize: